 The department also keeps daily routines at the MVF Office on track by overseeing the reception area and its staff, as well as Information Technology.

 Living in Montgomery Village means never having to leave home to enjoy activities with your friends and family.
-The Department of Recreation, Parks and Culture is charged with planning and coordinating physical, educational, cultural and social activities and programs for all ages.
+The Department of Recreation and Parks is charged with planning and coordinating physical, educational, cultural and social activities and programs for all ages.

-The Recreation, Parks and Culture staff also manages security and upkeep of all MVF-owned facilities and amenities, including the community centers, pools, tennis courts, parks and lakes; issues Activity Cards; and sells Discount Amusement Park Tickets.
-With over 330 acres of recreation and parkland to look after, the Department of Recreation, Parks and Culture always has something going on for residents to enjoy!
+The Recreation and Parks staff also manages security and upkeep of all MVF-owned facilities and amenities, including the community centers, pools, tennis courts, parks and lakes; issues Activity Cards; and sells Discount Amusement Park Tickets.
+With over 330 acres of recreation and parkland to look after, the Department of Recreation and Parks always has something going on for residents to enjoy!